paradigmxyz/how-to-raise-the-gas-limit/README.md

 ## Labels

-Labels were compiled from many different sources on a best effort basis.
-This is not a complete collection of tags.
+Labels were compiled from many different sources.
+They are collected on a best effort basis and they do not cover all addresses.
 If you would like to suggest a correction or improvement to the labels, please file a PR.

 Contract addressess were divided into the following 10 categories:
 - ERC-20: contracts that have emitted a `Transfer(address indexed, address indexed, uint256 indexed)`